ibm-cloud-docs/power-iaas/modifying-instance.md

 4. Check the service agreement box and click **Order** to complete the instance modification process and accept the price.

-5. To verify your instance modification, view your **Server details**.
+5. View the **Server details** pane to verify your instance modification.

 ## Managing your storage volumes
 {: #modifying-volume-network}